yulioferd/automation-bdd-tiketcom/README.md

 mvn test
 ```

-For more question please ask send me on email Yulioferdinand@gmail.com
+For more question please send me on email Yulioferdinand@gmail.com

 ### Thank You !